nataliapipas/happyhashtags/README.md

 ## Intro

-The goal of this project is to "happy hashtags" from the Twitter API by processing a stream of tweets.
+The goal of this project is to help finding the "happiest hashtag(s)" from the Twitter by processing a stream of tweets provided by their API.

 A hashtag is considered "happy" if it belongs to a tweet that contains the emoji `:)` or any list of emojis that is configured.